AdobeDocs/indesign-api-docs/README.md

     "destination" : "jobasset/template.indt"
 }
 ```
-In all the examples above, the data is divided into source and destination.
-The first attribute, 'source' is where the asset is downloaded from.
-The second attribute 'destination' refers to the location where the asset would be downloaded to.
-More on this can be found under links.
+In all the above examples, you can view that data is divided into source and destination.
+The first attribute, `'source'` is where the asset is downloaded from.
+The second attribute `'destination'` refers to the location where the asset would be downloaded to.
+You can find more information in below sections.

-### Providing output assets
+### Provide output assets
 Like input assets, the platform supports multiple asset types for output as well.
 These asset types signify storage repositories to which platform can upload.
-This information can be given within the "outputs" array within the body of the request.
-Supported types are as follows:
+You can provide this information in the `"outputs"` array within the body of the request.
+Here are the supported types:

 <table style="background-color:White;">
   <tr>
     <th>Type</th>